Myophily/Bar_Finder/README.md

 - The system will:
   - Search each 100m×100m grid cell
   - Collect all pages of results (up to 45 pages per cell)
-  - Filter for bar-related establishments
+  - Filter for bar-related establishments using category matching
   - Automatically deduplicate results

 ### 4. Review Results